liu-hong/ChatGPT-Shortcut/README.md

 ## Modification Information

-AI Short is an open-source project, affording you the liberty to make alterations to the nomenclature and explication of the website.
+泼墨提示词 is an open-source project, affording you the liberty to make alterations to the nomenclature and explication of the website.

 - To amend the appellation of the page, please peruse the `docusaurus.config.js` document.
 - For the modification of usage directives, navigate to the `docs` directory.